Financial Plan (Budget) and Financial Reporting

 How is a financial plan adopted?

-Before the financial plan is adopted, there must be a public meeting held at least 2 weeks before the financial plan is adopted.
-This meeting is to provide the public with information about the proposed financial plan and can be held any time before the two week deadline.
+Before the financial plan is adopted, there must be a public meeting held at least 2 weeks before the financial plan is adopted by council.
+This meeting is to provide the public with information about the proposed financial plan.
+Members of the public do not vote on the municipality's financial plan.

 Council must adopt the financial plan by resolution at a council meeting (open to the public) before March 31.